Angas Downs Indigenous Protected Area: Angas Downs Indigenous Protected Area Plan of Management

 Through the support of the Australian Government's Caring for our Country, Working on Country and Indigenous Protected Areas programs, Anangu rangers and the Imanpa community are restoring the landscape and protecting their cultural heritage using the Kuka Kanyini principles.

 A plan of management was prepared by the members of the community with support from Australian Wildlife Services.
 It draws on traditional land management practices and sets out priorities for scientists and wildlife managers to work with Anangu from Imanpa to increase game, control ferals and protect cultural sites and the environment.

 Objectives

-To manage land and wildlife resources in order to maintain Anangu culture, conserve biodiversity and enable sustainable production in support of human communities and economic development.
+To manage land and wildlife resources to maintain Anangu culture, conserve biodiversity and enable sustainable production in support of human communities and economic development.
 In greater detail, the plan sets out how to: